kaizen-ai/kaizenflow/documentation/technical/metadata_handling.md

     sound policy-making, efficient markets, and public understanding of energy and its interaction with the economy and the environment."
 - `SUMMARY_SOURCE`
-  - How did we come to know about?
+  - How did we come to know about it?
   - E.g., it can be a URL, a paper, a book
 - `DATASOURCE_URL`
   - E.g., `www.eia.gov`